desmosinc/policies/privacy-policy.md

 a. *Updates*.
 This Privacy Policy may be revised periodically and this will be reflected in the “date last modified” set forth below.
 Your continued use of the Desmos Services following such update constitutes your agreement to the revised Privacy Policy.
 You can see the history of the changes to our [Privacy Policy](https://github.com/desmosinc/policies).

 b. *Last Modified*.
-This Privacy Policy was last modified October 25, 2015.
+This Privacy Policy was last modified February 17, 2016.